10 Airbnb Alternatives for Every Kind of Vacation Home Seeker

 Courtesy of onefinestay

-If you’re looking for a stunning villa retreat in the Caribbean, look no further than onefinestay’s hand-selected collection of homes.
-The company also features gorgeous homes and apartments in such cities as New York, Los Angeles, San Francisco, London, Paris, and Rome.
-But its villa collection, including on the Caribbean islands of St. Bart’s, Turks and Caicos, St. John, the Bahamas, Jamaica, Antigua, Grand Cayman, and St. Martin (where the property above is located), is where it really stands out.
+If you want a stunning villa retreat in the Caribbean, look no further than onefinestay’s hand-selected collection of homes operated by Accor Hotels.
+The company also features gorgeous homes and apartments in such cities as New York, Los Angeles, London, Paris, and Rome.
+But its villa collection, including on the Caribbean islands of St. Bart’s, Turks and Caicos, St. John, Jamaica, Grand Cayman, and St. Martin (where the property above is located), is where it really stands out.
 There are also villas available in the Hawaiian islands, Costa Rica, Belize, Bali, Phuket (Thailand), Saint-Tropez (France), and Amalfi and Lake Como (Italy).

 Negril, Jamaica, is among Noirbnb’s most popular destinations.